 The devices will stick to a chair if the chair is made of iron.
 Be certain to use care and not expose the devices to computer discs or video tapes.
 Always use caution when using magnets while piloting a plane.

-Q magnets come in two different metal plattings, silver and gold.
-Choose the one you are least likely to have a reaction to, if a reaction does occur there are a number of things you can do.
-The first is to coat the metal side that would normally rest against your skin with a sealant such as a nail polish or a strong varnish/sealant.
+The smallest devices are not encased in plastic and gold plated.
+To reduce the risks of an alergic skin reaction to the gold plating, you can coat the metal side that would normally rest against your skin with a sealant such as a nail polish or a strong varnish/sealant.
 Another would be to tape over the device.

 Yes.
 The Q magnet is a device that should be placed in the proper position following all directions for its use.
 Placing the devices too close together or using too many and not aligning them properly may cause the fields to interact, thereby causing the devices to be less effective.
 Be certain to read all instructions on placement to gain maximum benefit.

 Yes, people fly every day with the devices in place and they do not seem to set off the security screens at airports while wearing them.
 It is important to note that magnets stored in luggage on airplanes may be prohibited by some airlines.
 Always check with your airline about the rules regarding magnets being stored in luggage.

 The devices all need to point up towards the head of the person wearing the devices and therefore in the same direction.
 Otherwise the magnetic fields they generate will interfere with each other and the device will not perform optimally.
 See a more detailed explanation here.

 The Q magnet device is easy to apply with sports tape such as Fixomull™/Hyperfix™ (sold as Cover-Roll™ in United States), double stick adhesive such as QFix28 or for the Q6-1.5 use QFix6 plasters.